Emblems in stone and wind. Chapter I

 Custody of the Holy Lands (Custodia Terrae Santae)

-A flag flying over most Catholic churches in the country is that of the Custudy of the Holy Land, commonly known as Custodia Terra Sancta, the Jerusalem Cross in red on a white field.
-In 1219 Saint Francis of Assisi traveled to Cairo, during the Fifth Crusade and met Sultan al-Malik al-Kamel, who granted him worship rights in the Holy Land, and the custody over possessions of the Latin church.
-The matter was further solidified in 1333, about forty years after the expulsion of the Crusader kingdom from the country, that the Franciscan order would gain control of all Catholic assets in the country which they managed, until the return of the Latin Patriarch to Jerusalem in 1837.
-By then, Catholic clerical orders, such as the Benedictines, Dominicans and others, had begun to acquire independent possessions.
+A flag commonly seen flying over most Catholic churches in the country is that of the Custody of the Holy Land, also known as Custodia Terra Sancta, featuring the Jerusalem Cross in red on a white background.
+In 1219, during the Fifth Crusade, Saint Francis of Assisi traveled to Cairo and met Sultan al-Malik al-Kamel, who granted him the right to worship in the Holy Land and custody over the Latin church's possessions.
+This arrangement was further solidified in 1333, about forty years after the Crusader kingdom was expelled from the country, when the Franciscan order was granted control of all Catholic assets in the region.
+They managed these assets until the Latin Patriarch returned to Jerusalem in 1837.
+By that time, Catholic clerical orders such as the Benedictines, Dominicans, and others had begun acquiring independent possessions.

 The emblem of the Custody has similar elements to the symbol of the Greek Patriarchate: the divine crown, from which emerges a dove, symbolizing the Holy Spirit.
 Here, on a cloud, stands a cross symbolizing the resurrection and two hands.
 The bare one, is that of the crucified Jesus, with the nail wound.
 The other, is that of St. Francis, who it is said, received the "stigmata," the appearance of the crucifixion wounds.
 Below it, the red Jerusalem Cross.
 This is the most common Catholic symbol in the country, and millions of pilgrims buy pendants with this symbol as testimony of their pilgrimage to Jerusalem.
 The Custody controls churches, educational institutions, research institutes, economic assets and lands throughout the region: in Israel, the Palestinian Authority, Jordan, and Cyprus.
 Its administrative center is located in the Church of the Saint Savior (San Salvador) in the Christian Quarter of Jerusalem.
 The custos, (the guardian) is the representative of the Franciscan order in the land.
 All the Christian orders, however, are represented by the Latin Patriarch.